 Pearl Gull Iron Limited (Pearl Gull or the Company) is a focussed iron ore exploration and development company with mining title over a significant portion of Cockatoo Island.
 Cockatoo Island is situated off the coast of Northwest Australia and has a rich history of high-grade iron ore mining since the 1950's.
 Pearl Gull holds a significant tenure position as well as critical infrastructure on Cockatoo Island.
-Pearl Gull's experienced Board and Management has the skills and track record to have the Company move forward with a number of commercial opportunities that exist at this world class iron ore project location.
+Pearl Gull's experienced Board and Management has the skills and track record to have the Company move forward with a number of commercial opportunities that exist at this world class iron ore project location in addition to identifying new opportunities with the objective of strengthening the Company's existing asset portfolio.